PeterVanNostrand/petervannostrand.github.io/_publications/FACET-Robust-CFs.md

 - Open Source Python implementation available at [https://github.com/PeterVanNostrand/FACET](https://github.com/PeterVanNostrand/FACET)
 - We published a comprehensive user evaluation of FACET's region in ACM FAccT 2024 (Fairness Accountability Transparency).
 Check it out [here](https://petervannostrand.github.io/publication/Examining-Actionable-Recourse)!
 - We also develop an open source explanation user interface for lay users to interact with FACET's analytics.
 Coming soon as an accepted demo at VLDB 2024!
+- SIGMOD24 paper and slides are linked below, I'll add a full recording of my talk ASAP